ml-explore/mlx-swift-examples/Libraries/MLXLMCommon/Documentation.docc/porting.md

     self.eps = eps
 ```

-In Python, storing a value into a property is how instance variables (properties) are
-created -- it is a dictionary behind the scenes.
-Swift requires that properties be
-declared and given types:
+In Python, storing a value in a property is how instance variables (properties) are created.
+This is implemented as a dictionary behind the scenes.
+Swift requires that properties be declared and given types:

 ```swift
 let weight: MLXArray